snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Need to make some chnages at the UI level in the driver ride registartaton page.

 Added few field validations from backend(In the stored procedure)

+Application is hosted on cloud.
+Testing the hosted application.